Turkey - Country Commercial Guide

 Source: Ministry of Energy and Natural Resources, State Institute of Statistics.

-Turkey, with an electric power generation capacity of approximately 100 GW, is Europe’s sixth largest electricity market and the 14th largest in the world.
-Approximately 54% of Turkey’s electric power generation capacity comes from renewable energy, including hydroelectric, wind, solar, geothermal, and biomass power plants, making Turkey the 5th largest generator of renewable energy in Europe and the 12th largest in the world.
+Türkiye, with an electric power generation capacity of approximately 105 GW, is Europe’s sixth-largest electricity market and the 14th largest in the world.
+Approximately 56% of Türkiye’s electric power generation capacity consist of renewable energy, including hydroelectric, wind, solar, geothermal, and biomass power plants, making Türkiye the fifth-largest generator of renewable energy in Europe and the 11th largest in the world.

-Turkey has a large and growing manufacturing base which requires an increasing amount of power generation.
-The annual growth rate in additional power generation capacity has been around 5% due to the increasing economic activity and a rising population in Turkey.
+Türkiye has a large and growing manufacturing base which requires an increasing amount of power generation.
+The annual growth rate in additional power generation capacity has been around 5% due to growing economic activity and a rising population in Türkiye.

-Turkey committed to achieve net-zero emissions by 2053.
-As a result, Turkey plans to continue supporting renewable energy investments including nuclear energy projects on a BOT or build-own-operate (BOO) basis.
-Turkey is also open to public-private partnerships.
+Türkiye has committed to achieving net-zero emissions by 2053.
+As a result, Türkiye plans to continue supporting renewable energy investments including nuclear energy projects on a BOT or build-own-operate (BOO) basis.
+Türkiye is also open to public-private partnerships.
 The government provides power purchase guarantees with a high feed-in-tariff until the debt is recovered.
-Turkey will most likely phase out coal power plants before beginning the process of phasing out gas power plants, though this is at a much later stage given Turkey’s needs to establish other base load power plants to replace existing fossil fuel power plants.

-Turkey has been considering nuclear energy power plants as a future base load and designated three locations for the implementation of three separate nuclear power plant (NPP) projects.
+Türkiye has been considering nuclear energy power plants as a future base load and designated three locations for the implementation of three separate nuclear power plant (NPP) projects.
 These planned NPPs are large power plants with total capacities between 4000-5000 MW.
-The first NPP project is the Akkuyu Nuclear Power Plant project being built by Rosatom of Russia.
-The first unit is expected to be operational in 2023.
+The first NPP project is the Akkuyu Nuclear Power Plant project, being built by Rosatom of Russia.
+The first unit is expected to be operational in late 2023.
 The other three units are expected to be completed by the end of 2026.
 However, supply chain issues and sanctions on Russia may delay the project’s full completion.
-This power plant will ultimately have four 1200 MW VVER units and will be operated by Rosatom for 60 years.
-The other two NPP projects were planned in Sinop and Thrace, however they are stalled for the time being.
+This power plant will ultimately have four 1200 MW VVER units.
+The other two NPP projects were planned in Sinop and Thrace, however development of these facilities is stalled.

-The U.S. Commercial Service Turkey organized the Eurasia Small Modular Reactor (SMR) Forum on April 5 and 6, 2022, drawing significant interest from public and private-sector leaders alike.
-SMR technologies will play an important role in meeting Turkey’s growing demand, replacing existing coal power plants, and providing support to green hydrogen.
-SMR power plants will be much safer, more readily deployable, and more affordable than traditional, large nuclear power plants.
+SMR technologies will play a key role in meeting Türkiye’s growing demand, replacing existing coal power plants, and providing support to green hydrogen.
+SMR power plants will be safer, more readily deployable, and more affordable than traditional, large nuclear power plants.

 Turkish regulations stipulate that renewable energy investments of less than 5 MW do not require a license from the Energy Regulatory Authority (EMRA).
 Roof-top solar energy producers can sell their excess electricity to the grid at a maximum limit of 5 MW if they are production plant owners, and 10 kW if they are homeowners.
 Solar and wind energy investments receive customs duty exemptions, corporate tax deduction, and other incentives.

 The ELDER Association of Distribution Systems Operators is active in advising their members on the implementation of smart grid systems.
-Under a project approved by the EMRA, ELDER had a Smart Grid Roadmap prepared for DSOs which outlines what type of smart grid systems should be deployed by their members.
+Under a project approved by the EMRA, ELDER had a Smart Grid Roadmap prepared for DSOs outlining what type of smart grid systems their members should deploy.

-Turkey has a semi-liberalized and moderately regulated market.
-Energy Exchange Istanbul (EXIST) is Turkey’s electricity spot market, which manages day-ahead and intraday markets where 40% of electricity is traded among 854 market participants.
+Türkiye has a semi-liberalized and moderately regulated market.
+Energy Exchange Istanbul (EXIST) is Türkiye’s electricity spot market, which manages day-ahead and intraday markets where 40% of electricity is traded among 854 market participants.
 EXIST’s website features electricity prices in real time.

 Leading Sub-Sectors